siddacool/folder-sync/README.md

 #  Folder Sync

-Sync 📃 Documents, 💾 Save Games and much more to github
+Sync 📃 Documents, 💾 Save Games and much more using git.

 ## Setup